 Food Scale.
 I use my food scale mostly for personal use, and less for recipe development.
 However, they are also fairly inexpensive and can be important for some recipes – like pizza dough.

 Milk.
 I’m a big fan of Califia Farms.
-I always keep their unsweetened almond milk in my fridge and I use it in everything, unless noted otherwise.
+I always keep their unsweetened almond milk in my fridge and I use it in everything unless noted otherwise.
 An example would be in my homemade cashew milk (duh) or something that calls for coconut milk.
-They also make some delicious cold brews and holiday drinks.
-YUM.

 Vanilla.
 I have started making my own, but always use real vanilla extract.
 Stay away from that fake junk, even if it saves you a couple of bucks.

 Egg Substitutes.
 While I typically bake without them, I do eat them.
 Eggs – that is.
 The recipes on this blog use a variety of ingredients for egg substitutes.
-They include (but are not limited to) corn starch, tofu, flax seeds, chia seeds, apple cider vinegar and bananas.
+They include (but are not limited to) arrowroot starch, corn starch, tofu, flax seeds, chia seeds, apple cider vinegar, bananas and my personal favorite – aquafaba.